 Written by Angel Polacco

-This is a new beach that has opened recently.
 It takes about 25 - 30 minutes to get there from Doha.
-It’s very clean and safe, and not frequented by too many people (since it’s new).
+It’s very clean and safe, and not frequented by too many people.
 Simaisma is a great place to have beach barbecues, enjoy quality time with your family, and have fun!

 To the south of Fuwairit beach is Maroona beach (credit: Simon Betterton).
 Some people also call this the French Beach.
 We're not entirely sure why though.
-Perhaps a lot of French people like to frequent it (lol).
+If you know, let us know in the comments!